pooyavahidi/content/math/derivatives.md

 - This [tutorial](https://www.khanacademy.org/math/ap-calculus-ab/ab-differentiation-2-new/ab-3-1a/v/chain-rule-introduction) is a good tutorial on the chain rule.
 - This [video](https://youtu.be/YG15m2VwSjA) is also another good intro to the chain rule.

+### Computational Graphs
+In practice, in particular in the field of Deep Learning, where during the training of the neural network we need to compute the gradients (derivatives) of the loss function with respect to all the parameters of the network, we are dealing with significant number of compositions of functions (neurons and layers) which we need to differentiate, which heavily relies on the chain rule.
+To efficiently compute these derivatives (specially when we have a large number of parameters and batches of data), we need to find a way to compute these chain rule derivatives efficiently.
+Computational Graph is the most common way to do it as scale.
+More on [Computational Graph](../ai/computational_graph.md).

 ### Examples